 British artist Daniel Hooper draws inspiration from the world around him to create bold paintings, self-described as abstract impressionism.
-While nature and bird movements provide focus points in his work, his creative process also draws upon today’s self-alienating culture.
+While his beloved Cherry Blossom tree, nature and bird movements provide focus points in his work, his creative process also draws upon today’s self-alienating culture.

 With a background in construction and carpentry, Hooper started out painting on wooden boards and working with recycled materials.
 He has since moved away from his signature style, choosing to paint on traditional canvas.